VainF/Torch-Pruning/README.md

     if isinstance(m, torch.nn.Linear) and m.out_features == 1000:
         ignored_layers.append(m) # DO NOT prune the final classifier!

-pruner = tp.pruner.MetaPruner( # We can always choose MetaPruner if sparse training is not required.
+pruner = tp.pruner.BasePruner( # We can always choose BasePruner if sparse training is not required.
     model,
     example_inputs,
     importance=imp,